SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

-The overall customization trend for the SharePoint platform also changed in SharePoint 2013, although this change started with the implementation of sandboxed solutions in SharePoint 2010.
-In SharePoint 2013, Microsoft introduced changes that moved customizations off of SharePoint Server and onto either to the client's browser or to external resources.
+The overall customization trend for the SharePoint platform also changed in SharePoint Server 2013, although this change started with the implementation of sandboxed solutions in SharePoint Server 2010.
+In SharePoint Server 2013, Microsoft introduced changes that moved customizations off of SharePoint Server and onto either to the client's browser or to external resources.
 These changes include the new SharePoint app model, support for assigning app identity, authentication using OAuth, improvements to the client-side object model (CSOM), and the REST APIs.

-## Architectural changes to workflow tasks in SharePoint 2013
+## Architectural changes to workflow tasks in SharePoint Server 2013

-How do the architectural changes in SharePoint 2013 affect workflow tasks?
+How do the architectural changes in SharePoint Server 2013 affect workflow tasks?
 For workflow tasks, the impact is not significant except when you are working with custom task forms.
 In the past, you created task forms using InfoPath or ASP.NET Web Forms.
-SharePoint 2013, on the other hand, uses the default list item rendering form for workflow tasks.
+SharePoint Server 2013, on the other hand, uses the default list item rendering form for workflow tasks.

 You may sometimes need to customize the appearance or the behavior of task fields.
 To do this, create a custom task content type that contains a site column.
-The site column can then use the new client-side rendering framework in SharePoint 2013, which requires creating a JavaScript file that defines how the field should look and act in the browser.
+The site column can then use the new client-side rendering framework in SharePoint Server 2013, which requires creating a JavaScript file that defines how the field should look and act in the browser.